draperlaboratory/hope-policies/policy_tests/README.md

 ### Test program build knobs

 - RUNTIME: what runtime environment to compile against?
 Supported examples:
-   - hifive - bare-metal runtime for hifive board
+   - bare - bare-metal runtime
-   - frtos  - FreeRTOS
+   - frtos - FreeRTOS runtime

 - TESTS: what test programs to run
    - note: Positive tests should be listed in the 'tests' directory.
 The name